 An I/P converter is a current-to-pressure transducer utilized in industrial control systems.
 It is a small module device used in applications to translate a current analog signal (I) into a pneumatic output (P).
 In other words, it takes electrical signals from a DC (direct current) signal and converts those signals into proportional pneumatic pressure.
 I/P transducers convert electrical signals from a controller to apply pneumatic pressure to valves, dampeners, actuators, or brakes and clutches within an industrial mechanism.

 Before we go into the details of an IP converter it is important to note that typically there are two types of these converters available, an IP converter and an EP converter.
 The IP converter most commonly receives a 4-20mA signal and converts it to a pneumatic output.
-The difference with an EP converter is that it receives a 0-10v signal and coverts it to a pneumatic output.
+The difference with an EP converter is that it receives a 0-10v signal and converts it to a pneumatic output.
 The IP converter works with current and the EP converter works with voltage.

 IP Converter Working Principle